Anaghapa11/MySQL/README.md

 # MySQL
 MySQL Assignments
 # Assignment 1
-A Assignment one is about performing DDL commands in Mysql.
+Assignment one is about performing DDL commands in Mysql.

 # Steps done
 By performing DDL Commands(CREATE,ALTER,DROP,RENAME,TRUNCATE);